POPULAR LOCATION-DEPENDENT SERVICES HAVE SERIOUS PERFORMANCE DEFICIENCIES

-Today’s mobile GNSS technology has significant reliability and accuracy limitations, because it depends on L1 signaling developed in the 1970s.
-L1 can’t cope with building and tree blockage.
-In urban areas, positioning can have 40-100 meters of error, placing users on the wrong side of the street, or even on the wrong block.
-Large position errors significantly degrade popular location dependent services such as rideshare, pedestrian navigation and 911 emergency calls.
-L1 signals are susceptible to lots of interference, have no error correction, and have low transmission power, limiting position availability, and making legacy L1 dependent receivers less reliable.
+Today’s mobile GNSS technology has significant reliability and accuracy limitations because it depends on L1 signaling developed in the 1970s.
+L1 signals are susceptible to interference, struggle with building and tree blockage, have no error correction, and have low transmission power, which limits position availability and makes legacy L1-dependent receivers less reliable.
+In urban areas, positioning can have 40-100 meters of error, placing users on the wrong side of the street or even on the wrong block.
+Large position errors significantly degrade popular location-dependent services such as rideshare, pedestrian navigation, and 911 emergency calls.

-SoC providers have adopted dual frequency (L1/L5) architectures to use L5.
-But hybrid receivers must first acquire L1 before they can take advantage of L5’s accuracy—they won’t work if L1 isn’t acquired.
-Receiver reliability is limited by L1’s lower reliability.
-Furthermore, hybrid L1/L5 receivers double the RF front end, increasing antenna subsystem complexity, and increasing RF front end size, power and cost for the OEM.
+SoC providers have adopted dual-frequency (L1/L5) architectures to use L5, but these hybrid receivers first acquire L1 before they can take advantage of L5’s accuracy—they won’t work if L1 isn’t acquired.
+Furthermore, hybrid L1/L5 receivers double the RF front end, increasing antenna subsystem complexity, and increasing silicon size, power, and cost for the OEM.